sillsdev/TheCombine/deploy/README.md

   **ansible-depends** - installs the packages required to run subsequent Ansible modules

-  **headless** - sets configuration options that make sense when the device will be used as a headless node, such as, configuring the power button to shutdown when there is no display to confirm or to choose between Shutdown, Restart and Cancel.
+  **headless** - sets configuration options that make sense when the device will be used as a headless node.
+It currently updates the ```grub``` configuration so that there is not a 30 second wait during bootup when Ubuntu is installed with the Logical Volume Manager.
 This is intended for a Server installation.

-  **mediaplayer** - installs various media tools, such as spotify and clementine.
-This role requires a Desktop installation.
+  **nodejs** - installs node.js, npm, and yarn

   **setup_apache** - installs the apache2 web server

+  **setup_application** - installs TheCombine application from the ```build``` directory.
+The application must be built first; it is not built by the ansible playbook.

+  **setup_dotnet_core** - installs the ASP.NET Core 2.2 Runtime.
+It does *not* install the SDK.

   **setup_mongodb** - installs the MongoDB database (from mongodb.org, *not* the Ubuntu package) and installs it as a service